Dear Business Banter,

 No matter the type of business you have or how the company is structured, keeping all business spending separate from your household expenses is important.
 Charging those costs with a credit card that’s designated for business use only will keep you organized and will help you understand the expenses that go into running the business.
 It will also be useful for accounting purposes and tax deductions, since most business card issuers offer annual itemized reports.
 It will save you the trouble of having to go through the statements of your personal cards and pulling the information you need.

 Large credit line

 For many businesses, launching and operating expenditures are often high, and business credit cards can be a great way to cover those costs.
 Business products tend to have higher credit lines than personal credit cards.
-The amount you’re eligible for depends on your credit rating and financial capability, but some start out with limits in the tens of thousands, like the Capital One Spark Cash for Business, which can begin with a $10,000 to $30,000 line.
+The amount you’re eligible for depends on your credit rating and financial capability, but some start out with limits in the tens of thousands, like the Capital One Spark Cash for Business (This card is no longer available), which can begin with a $10,000 to $30,000 line.

 New account perks

 Since you don’t have a business card yet, you can get a new account that comes with compelling perks.
 Many have large sign-up bonuses where you can earn a large amount of cash, points or miles for spending a certain amount within a fixed number of months.
 Chase’s Ink Business Preferred® Credit Card, for instance, has an introductory bonus of 100,000 points (after meeting the $15,000 minimum spend within three months of opening the account), which is worth between $1,000 and $1,250 depending on how you spend them.

 Want to borrow for business expenses without being charged any interest?
 A card with a 0 percent intro APR will be attractive.
 Just one example is the American Express Blue Business Cash™ Card.
 With it you can make interest-free purchases for the first 12 months after opening your account.